sabirhusseinbalal/Simple-Web-Projects/README.md

 ## Description

 This repository showcases 10 beginner-friendly web development projects built with HTML, CSS, and JavaScript.
-Each project serves as a practical exercise to enhance your skills and understanding of web development concepts.
-The projects are fully responsive and demonstrate various functionalities and design techniques.
-Here’s a brief overview of each project:
+Each project serves as a practical exercise to enhance your skills and understanding of web development concepts...

 1. **[The Tribute Website](Project-1-Tribute_Website)**: A tribute page that honors a notable person, featuring a clean layout and responsive design.